Perturbative QCD fitting of KEDR and BESIII $e^+e^-$ data for R(s) and $\alpha_s$ determination: Results of fits of BESIII data

 \section{Results of fits of BESIII data}

-It is known, that there is definite tension between the obtained in Ref.\cite{Baikov:2008jh} N$^3$LO QCD approximation for R(s) and the experimental results of BESIII collaboration \cite{BESIII:2021wib}.
-This problem was already raised in the original experimental work, where it was emphasized that in the {\bf energy range between 3.4 GeV and 3.6 GeV 8 BESIII data points for R are lying above the corresponding experimental KEDR results } though at still not disturbing 1.9 $\sigma$ standard deviations level and are higher at the 2.9 $\sigma$ standard deviations level than the theoretical N$^3$LO QCD predictions for R(s) provided $\alpha_s$ is fixed using as input the world average value $\alpha_s(M_Z)\approx 0.1118$.
-Moreover, recently it was emphasized in Ref. \cite{Boito:2025qfz} that the tension between BESIII results and perturbative QCD expressions is remaining at more that 3$\sigma$ level after taking into account the remaining 6 BESIII data points below 3.4 GeV to 2.23 GeV.
+It is known that there is a definite tension between the N$^3$LO QCD approximation for R(s) obtained in Ref.\cite{Baikov:2008jh} and the experimental results of BESIII collaboration \cite{BESIII:2021wib}.
+This problem was already raised in the original experimental work, where it was emphasized that in the {\bf energy range between 3.4 GeV and 3.6 GeV eight BESIII data points for R lie above the corresponding experimental KEDR results } though at still not disturbing 1.9 $\sigma$ standard deviations level and are higher at the 2.9 $\sigma$ standard deviations level than the theoretical N$^3$LO QCD predictions for R(s) provided $\alpha_s$ is fixed as the world average value $\alpha_s(M_Z)\approx 0.118$.
+Moreover, it was recently emphasized in Ref. \cite{Boito:2025qfz} that the tension between BESIII results and perturbative QCD expressions remains at more that 3$\sigma$ level after taking into account the remaining 6 BESIII data points below 3.4 GeV to 2.23 GeV.

-In this work we made further step in considering the original BESIII data and in Table 1 summarized the re-presentation all 14 BESIII data points with taking into account explicitly systematical uncertainties, only commented in the original work of Ref.\cite{BESIII:2021wib}.
-The outcomes of the determinations of $\Lambda_{\rm{\overline{MS}}}^{(3)}$ and $\alpha_s$ values are presented in Table 3 and Table 4 below.
-In the latter case the normalization systematical uncertainty factor $\sigma_0=0.0349$ in the denominator of Eq.(28) is fixed by the minimal entry to the last column of Table 1.
+In this work, we have made a further step in considering the original BESIII data .
+In Table \ref{Tab:BESdata} we summarized the re-presentation all 14 BESIII data points with taking explicitly into account systematical uncertainties, only commented in the original work of Ref.\cite{BESIII:2021wib}.
+The outcomes of the determinations of $\Lambda_{\rm{\overline{MS}}}^{(3)}$ and $\alpha_s$ values are presented in Tables \ref{Tab:Results3}, \ref{Tab:Results4}, below.
+In the latter case, the normalization systematical uncertainty factor $\sigma_0=0.0349$ in the denominator of Eq.(28) is fixed by the minimal entry to the last column of Table 1.